brucou/blog/content/posts/Componentization against complexity.md

 ## Conflicting world views
 Components are tied to a component framework, which defines its interface and lifecycle, by thus limiting the scope of their reuse out of that framework.
 Adapters and bridges can be built to palliate that situation.
 However that is not always possible or practical.

-As a matter of fact, Angular2 components cannot be reused out of Angular2, React components can be adapted to React-like frameworks but it takes some efforts, etc. Web components, which are supposed to be a common standard, allowing reuse in all browsers, have been arriving for many years, and are still a work in progress, illustrating the difficulty of designing simultaneously for many targets.
+As a matter of fact, Angular2 components can hardly be reused out of Angular2, React components can be adapted to React-like frameworks but it takes some efforts, etc. Web components, which are supposed to be a common standard, allowing reuse in all browsers, have been arriving for many years, and are still a work in progress, illustrating the difficulty of designing simultaneously for many targets.

 ## Componentization is a strategic decision
 The option of componentization to implement a reactive system, must, like any architectural decision, be weighted in the context of the specific implementing company/project/team.
 A start-up who will anyways trash its minimum viable product the next year after receiving funding  might prefer to avoid going through the trouble, while companies which are constantly developing software might want to invest in carefully designed components.